The Richest Man in Babylon at a Glance

 Meet the Goddess of Good Luck

-Arkad known as the richest man in Babylon meets other Babylonians in the Temple of Learning to discuss about good luck.
+Arkad known as the richest man in Babylon meets other Babylonians in the Temple of Learning to discuss good luck.
 From their discussion, they agreed that the goddess of good luck does rarely visit the gaming/betting table, for the goddess of good luck is a goddess of love and dignity whose pleasure it is to aid those who are in need and to reward those who are deserving.
 Those who are deserving are the man who toils the soil, indulge in honest trading or any other occupation.

 They also discussed things that make an opportunity to make profitable income escapes, among which are procrastination and indecision